bmoshe/bootcamp-backend/README.md

 things like `nil`, `false`, `[]` (empty array), `{}` (empty Hash), `''` (empty String).
 In our case, this would ensure that the name is not `nil` or an empty string.

-For this task, it's up to you which validations you use.
+For this portion, it's up to you which validations you use.
-As examples for this task, feel free to look at the validations in `app/models/user.rb` and `app/models/session.rb`.
+As examples, feel free to look at the validations in `app/models/user.rb` and `app/models/tag.rb`.

 ### Adding Callbacks (Side Effects)
 For more information about callbacks, there's information available in this guide: